alemures/taskerjs/README.md

 taskerjs
 ===
-This module contain any features to process tasks.
+This module contains features to process tasks.

 Accumulator
 ---

-This class allow to you process tasks in bulk.
+This class allows to process tasks in bulk.

 ```
 var taskerjs = require('taskerjs');